farcaster-project/RFCs/06-datum-and-instructions.md

 ## Datum Bundles

 Datum described above are succinct and are used to convey atomic chunk of data (datum) between clients and daemons.
-We also present here the bundles used during the different steps of the swap by both Alice and Bob.
+We also present here the bundles used during the different steps of a swap by both Alice and Bob.
 A bundle is an aggregate of 1 or more `datum` generally related to each others.

 ### The `alice_session_params` Bundle

-**Send by**: Alice clients|Bob daemon
+**Sent by**: Alice clients|Bob daemon

 Provides the (counter-party) daemon with all the information required for the initialization step of a swap.